ShayanHajibagher/voice-chat-app/readme.txt

 - Python 3.8+ installed
 - Internet connection for downloading models

+system requirements:
+- some ram to run a local model like 16GB , the more the better (the ram usage depend on the model you use in the LM studio).
+- the speed of the response is up to your system CPU and ram.

 Setup Steps:

 1. Double-click "setup.bat" to install all required dependencies and download necessary models.